wszenic/rl-banana-collector/Report.md

 * after the final agent was ran a couple of times, it was noticed that the agent has a specific problem - if a good banana is approached in a path which is perpendicular to a wall, the agent sometimes gets stuck with its "vision" blocked by the wall.
-Perhaps more training addressing this specific issue would be required - like giving an additional, small reward for having unblocked vision or subtracting reward for seconds spent in the blocked vision state
+Perhaps more training addressing this specific issue would be required - like giving an additional, small reward for having unblocked vision or subtracting reward for seconds spent in the blocked vision state.
+By far, the easiest to implement in the current state would be a penalty for having zero velocity, as it would force the agent to leave a blocked state